 The English troops took position on top of a hill with woods and marshes on their sides to protect the flanks.
 They stood in a shield-wall formation which initially proved formidable in the face of Norman engagements.

 The Norman troops stood at the bottom of the hill, divided into three groups.
 In each, the archers initially stood at the frontlines and behind them stood the infantry.
 The cavalry didn’t initially participate in the fighting and stood in reserve.

-The battle lasted from morning to evening and in the thick of fighting, Harold as well as his brothers were killed.
-The death of Harold proved decisive in denting the morale of the English army and many fled while others were routed by the Normans.
+The battle lasted from morning to evening and in the thick of the fighting, Harold, as well as his brothers, were killed.
+The death of Harold proved decisive indenting the morale of the English army and many fled while others were routed by the Normans.

 In the wake of the battle, William claimed the throne of England and effectively replaced the formerly reigning Anglo-Saxon aristocracy with a new French-Norman nobility.
 He faced repeated rebellions and opposition from different regions in England but he was able to quell all resistance over the years.